accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 According to the neural networks theory, and in relation to manifold hypothesis, it is well known that multilayer neural networks can learn features of observed data points and have the feature points in hidden layer.
 High-dimensional data can be converted to low-dimensional codes by training the model such as **Stacked Auto-Encoder** and **Encoder/Decoder** with a small central layer to reconstruct high-dimensional input vectors.
 This function of dimensionality reduction facilitates feature expressions to calculate similarity of each data point.

 This library provides **Encoder/Decoder based on LSTM**, which is a reconstruction model and makes it possible to extract series features embedded in deeper layers.
 The LSTM encoder learns a fixed length vector of time-series observed data points and the LSTM decoder uses this representation to reconstruct the time-series using the current hidden state and the value inferenced at the previous time-step.

+### Functionally equivalent: Convolutional Auto-Encoder.

+**Shape-BM** is a kind of problem solution in relation to problem settings such as image segmentation, object detection, inpainting and graphics.
+In this problem settings, **Convolutional Auto-Encoder** is a functionally equivalent of **Shape-BM**.
+A stack of Convolutional Auto-Encoder forms a convolutional neural network(CNN), which are among the most successful models for supervised image classification.
+Each Convolutional Auto-Encoder is trained using conventional on-line gradient descent without additional regularization terms.

+This library can draw a distinction between **Stacked Auto-Encoder** and **Convolutional Auto-Encoder**, and is able to design and implement respective models. **Stacked Auto-Encoder** ignores the 2 dimentional image structures.
+In many cases, the rank of observed tensors extracted from image dataset is more than 3.
+This is not only a problem when dealing with realistically sized inputs, but also introduces redundancy in the parameters, forcing each feature to be global.
+Like **Shape-BM**, **Convolutional Auto-Encoder** differs from **Stacked Auto-Encoder** as their weights are shared among all locations in the input, preserving spatial locality.
+Hence, the reconstructed image data is due to a linear combination of basic image patches based on the latent code.

 ## Usecase: Building the deep boltzmann machine for feature extracting.